Penguin-Scrolls/PenguinScrolls/README.md

 * **Document Diversity**: Includes a wide range of natural long-form texts, including books, financial reports, legal documents, and academic papers, with contexts extending up to 128K tokens.

 ## News
-[2024-11-20] The multi-turn instances are on the way !
+**[2024-11-20]** The multi-turn instances are on the way !

-[2024-11-20] A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks. please feel free to contact me at penguinscrolls@tencent.com.
+**[2024-11-20]** A detailed paper introducing the PenguinScrolls dataset is being diligently prepared and will be released within the next two to three weeks. please feel free to contact me at penguinscrolls@tencent.com.

 ## Leaderboard
 Here is the average scores (%) on the four major categories including 1 commercial LLMs an 4 open-source LLMs.

+#### Overall Results on  PenguinScrolls
 | Model Name       |  Avg  | Information Extraction | Information Localization | Qualitative Analysis | Numerical Reasoning |
 | ---------------- | :---: | :--------------------: | :----------------------: | :------------------: | :-----------------: |
 | GPT-4o           |  **82.73**   |           92.78           |            76.97            |          **85.20**          |         **68.79**          |